karamalqinneh/landing-page/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- CSS Grid
 - Mobile-first workflow
 - javaScript

 ### Continued development

 I Still need a lot to improve my CSS skills before moving on to the frameworks

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources